Western comics

 Western comics is a comics genre usually depicting the American Old West frontier (usually anywhere west of the Mississippi River) and typically set during the late nineteenth century.
 The term is generally associated with an American comic books genre published from the late 1940s through the 1950s (though the genre had continuing popularity in Europe, and persists in limited form in American comics today).
 Western comics of the period typically featured dramatic scripts about cowboys, gunfighters, lawmen, bounty hunters, outlaws, and Native Americans.
 Accompanying artwork depicted a rural America populated with such iconic images as guns, cowboy hats, vests, horses, saloons, ranches, and deserts, contemporaneous with the setting.

 Origins

 Western novels, films, and pulp magazines were extremely popular in the United States from the late 1930s to the 1960s.

+Western comics first appeared in syndicated newspaper strips in the early 1910s.
+Victor Forsythe introduced humorous takes on the genre with Bad Bill the Western Wildcat (1911) and Tenderfoot Tim (1912–1914), both published in the New York World.
+In October 1927, J. Carrol Mansfield, best known for the educational strip High Lights of History (1924-1942), launched Buffalo Bill, Scout of Scouts, a daily continuity strip recounting the formative years of young Billy Cody.
+In June 1927, Harry O'Neill's Young Buffalo Bill (later changed to Buckaroo Bill and then, finally, Broncho Bill), distributed by United Feature Syndicate.
+After O’Neill’s departure, Fred Meagher continued the feature briefly, and the title was later replaced by the actual Buffalo Bill strips (1950–1956).